 How to brighten up a dark hallway

-Hallways and corridors (is there a difference?) are known as 'transitional spaces' by interior designers, and other home improvement buffs as they are often areas that we spend little time in, only ventured through to move from one part of the home to another, rather than being a destination in themselves.
+Hallways and corridors are known as 'transitional spaces' by interior designers, and other home improvement buffs as they are often areas that we spend little time in, only ventured through to move from one part of the home to another, rather than being a destination in themselves.

 However, with a little thought hallways can easily be turned into attractive, practical spaces.
 Being great locations to display artworks as well as to store shoes, coats and keys.
 There’s always just one issue common to hallways that can be difficult to negotiate — the lack of windows.
-Often having rooms to both sides many halls have a shortage of windows, if they have any at all.
+As they often have rooms to both sides, many halls have a shortage of windows, if they have any at all.

 This means that they can be dark and bleak places, with only artificial light to brighten them up.
 However, there is a few ways you can try to brighten up a dingy hallway.
 Here’s our top tips…

 Okay, so let’s start with the most obvious solution to brighten the feel of the hallway.
 And that’s with going for a light and airy colour scheme to induce, a well… light and airy atmosphere.
 But don’t just think about the walls, consider the other elements of the hallway, such as the staircase, floor and ceiling.

 Some clever ways to actually accentuate the feeling of light in a hallways is to paint the walls either a dark colour, or a bright primary, which is then juxtaposed with brilliant white ceilings, or painted floorboards.
 If you do want to paint your walls a neutral or pastel avoid dull shades for ones with a bit more intensity.
 Going for white walls can seem boring, but it really isn’t!
 It can act as a blank canvas, drawing more intrigue and gravitas to any art works you have in the space.